Mental health in United States agricultural workers: Farm women

 The U.S. Department of Agriculture's 2017 Census of Agriculture shows that 36% of producers are female.
 Most take on many different roles within the farm, including producer, homemaker, caregiver, and family supporter.
 In addition, many women take jobs off of the farm in order to access affordable health insurance.
 This can also lead to a greater need for childcare, thus creating more financial strain.
 Combining traditional responsibilities with their work as a farmer can also lead to increased work hours, greater challenges creating an appropriate work-life balance, and increased stress.
+Compared to non-agriculture Latina workers, Latina women in the field of agriculture displayed higher rates of stress, anxiety, and depression.

 Other issues farming women may deal with is sexism, discrimination based on a person's sex or gender, including the belief that farming is a male profession.
 Latina migrant farmworkers not only face marginalization due to their sex but also their immigration status and race.
 Much like their male counterparts, they face job security, home security, violence, home-sickness, and chronic pain from on the job injuries.
 These stressors are manifested in the form of depression, anxiety, and alcohol abuse which they experience at a higher rate than non-farmworker Latinas.